vsilaev/tascalate-concurrent/README.md

     .delay( Duration.ofSeconds(1000), false ) // Give a second for CPU to calm down ONLY on success :)
     .thenApply(v -> convertValue(v));
 ```
+Like with other timeout-related methods, `delay` is completed on the default asynchronous `Executor` of the original `Promise`.

 You may notice, that delay may be introduced only in the middle of the chain, but what to do if you'd like to back-off the whole chain execution?
 Just start with a resolved promise!
 ```java
 // Option 1